7th Grade, Tanzania. Samuel, Janel, and Lucy

 Award scholarships to gifted students to provide better chances to succeed

-100% local management and staff have active and long standing relationships with existing schools, communities, CBOs, and officials.
-The majority of local staff have been a part of our organization for over 4 years with expertise with extreme rural implementation.
+Our local management and staff (located in East Africa) have active and long standing relationships with existing schools, communities, community based organizations, and officials.
+The majority of local staff have been a part of Asante Africa Foundation for over 4 years with expertise implementing programs in extreme rural environments.
 Each local organization is independently governed by an all volunteer and contributing board of directors leveraging best practices and contextually relevant programming.
-100% of Global Board of Directors provide financial support and guide global strategy.
-A lean staffed USA “back office” is supported by a strong volunteer team.
+100% of the Global Board of Directors provides financial support and guide global strategy.
+A lean-staffed USA “back office” is supported by a strong volunteer team.

-In 2013 PriceWaterhouseCooper, PWC teamed with Asante Africa Foundation to develop and facilitate implementation of a multi-year action plan.
-In 2015, PWC conducted a seven-point organizational assessment and facilitated an organization growth plan to meet our 2020 vision and multi-year plan.
-This plan is actively being implemented.
+In 2013, PriceWaterhouseCooper (PWC) teamed with Asante Africa Foundation to develop and facilitate implementation of a multi-year action plan.
+In 2015, PWC conducted a seven-point organizational assessment and facilitated an organizational growth plan to meet our 2020 vision and multi-year plan.
+This plan is being actively implemented.
 Available upon request